 7 Design Elements That Make a Good Bathroom

 You’ve been looking at your bathroom, measuring the spaces, dreaming about what you might be able to fit there and how much better it could be.
-However, you’re still wrestling with look and functionality and how to use the bones of your space to create the best possible bathroom.
+However, you’re still wrestling with look and functionality and how to use the bones of your space to create the best possible bathroom and a beautiful bathroom remodel.
 Will it take a small remodel—or a big one?

 1. The Big Three

 In the bathroom, the big three are the toilet, sink and shower.
 For those of us who must have a tub, the tub can double as the shower or—space permitting—a separate tub can make it a big four.
 These pieces should fit seamlessly together to create a cohesive feel within the space.